Be this Assignment Completyd in Hast.

 why did ramona tell the priest who married them that her name was majella phail

 In fairness, I’m not sure I would read Ramona from cover to cover if I didn’t have to.
+But, if anyone wondered, the author intentionally used the Italian spelling “Alessandro”, because she didn’t trust her readers to pronounce “Alejandro” correctly.

 Read the excerpt from Princess Ida by Gilbert and Sullivan.
 Women of Adamant, fair neophytes— Who thirst for such instruction as we give, Attend, while I unfold a parable.
 The elephant is mightier than Man, Yet Man subdues him.
 Why?
 The elephant Is elephantine everywhere but here (tapping her forehead) And Man, whose brain is to the elephant’s As Woman’s brain to Man’s—(that’s rule of three),— Conquers the foolish giant of the woods, As Woman, in her turn, shall conquer Man.
 This excerpt is an example of